 - Did Biology or Physics Sculpt the Plates of Cambrian Lobopodians?
 (M. Smith)

 - Impact of Method Choice on Phylogenetic Reconstruction (M. Smith)

-Applications are due in early April.
-Durham undergraduates may be eligible for the Stephen Mills Scholarship (April deadline).
+Applications are due in early April, though we may be able to consider self-funded applicants after this date.
+Durham and external undergraduates may be eligible for the Stephen Mills Scholarship (April deadline: apply here).